dfintel25/appliedML_midterm_fintel/README.md

 #### 555-555-5555; arealemail@email.com

 ## Overview
 This README covers the overall structure of the Midterm Project and Preliminary Setup Steps.
-Please see the 'midterm_fintel.ipynb' for project and analysis details.
+Please see the 'ml_classification_fintel.ipynb' for project and analysis details.

+Here is the project notebook:
+Here is a project peer review:

 ### Project Structure
 - Section 1: Import and Inspect the Data